 Remember that you are in this together.
-A move abroad is not an easy feat, and your partner and children are going through the same highs and lows as yourself.
-It is important that you work together as a team and prepare for the move abroad together.
-It pays out in the end: After your move abroad you can all relax and enjoy your new home.
+A move abroad is not an easy feat, and your partner and children are going through the same highs and lows as you.
+It is important that you work together as a team and prepare this big step together.
+It pays out in the end: Afterwards you can all relax and enjoy your new home.

 It also means you should sit down together and find out more about the place where you are going to spend the next few months or years, or even the rest of your life.
-Browse real-estate websites to find comfortable family accommodation, explore local sights and traditions in travel guides, or study the local language together.
-All these steps will help you all feel more excited rather than isolated and confused about your move abroad.
+Browse real-estate websites to find comfortable family accommodation, read travel guides to explore local sights and traditions, or study the local language together.
+All these steps will help you all feel more excited rather than isolated and confused about your move.

 As you move abroad, you will always be leaving someone behind.
-Thus it is good to find an easy and fun way with which to keep in touch with your loved ones after your move abroad.
+Thus it is important to find an easy and fun way with which to keep in touch with your loved ones.

-Social networks and online blogs are good ways to let everyone know you have arrived safely.
-Once your move abroad has been finalized and you and the family are settled in, you may want to consider setting up a blog or photo gallery with snapshots from your new home.
+Social networks and blogs are good ways to let everyone know you have arrived safely.
+Once you and your family are settled in, you may want to consider setting up a blog or photo gallery with snapshots from your new home.
 Sending letters and postcards the old-fashioned way is also a nice way to keep in touch.
 Children will also enjoy receiving packages and mail from their old home too!

-It is important to have some sort of regular schedule for keeping in touch, so your friends won’t feel neglected in the “out of sight, out of mind” way when you move abroad.
+It is important to have some sort of regular schedule for keeping in touch, so your friends won’t feel neglected in the “out of sight, out of mind” way.
 For this reason, Sigrid (37) set a fixed time and date for phone calls to her family and closest friends after her move abroad from Norway to Brazil two years ago.